Veganism Statistics 2026 You Need To Know

 Here are more statistics about veganism and vegan trends.

-It is Expected that Global Vegan Food Market will Cross $61.35 Billion in 2028 (Fortune Business Insights)
+It is expected that the Global Vegan Food Market will Cross $124.36 Billion by 2030.
+(The Business Research Company)

 There’s a tremendous amount of money being invested and made in the plant-based market.
-As it is expected that the global vegan food market will grow at a CAGR of 12.9% between 2021 and 2028.
-Products with environmental claims are growing three times the total food and beverage activity rate.
+It is expected that the global vegan food market will grow at a compound annual growth rate of 14.2%.

-By 2030, the Global Plant Based Meat Market Will Reach $11.2 Billion.
-(Allied Market Research)
+By 2030, the Global Plant Based Meat Market Will Reach $22.37 Billion.
+(The Business Research Company)

-As per a new report from Allied Market Research, by 2030, the meat substitute market will be valued at $11.2 billion.
+As per a new report, by 2030, the meat substitute market will be valued at $22.37 billion.
 As I did my research for this article, I never discovered even one reputable source declaring a decrease or even that the plant-based movement would stay the same regarding production in the coming years.

 Types of plant milk listed by the National Center for Biotechnology Information are: